ipfs/kubo/docs/config.md

   - `MaxProvideConcurrency`: It determines the number of threads used when providing content.
 GOMAXPROCS by default.

 DHT:
-  - `"Mode"`: Mode used by the DHT.
+  - `"Mode"`: Mode used by the Amino DHT.
 Possible values: "server", "client", "auto"
   - `"AcceleratedDHTClient"`: Set to `true` if you want to use the acceleratedDHT.
   - `"PublicIPNetwork"`: Set to `true` to create a `WAN` DHT.
 Set to `false` to create a `LAN` DHT.